Does pregnancy affect teeth and gums?

 However, losing teeth during pregnancy should be a cause for concern, as it could indicate advanced periodontitis when teeth may start falling out.

-If you're wondering how to care for your teeth during pregnancy to prevent problems such as losing teeth, remember that maintaining good oral health requires numerous types of dental care such as:
+Maintaining good oral health requires numerous types of dental care such as:

 - Dental hygiene, including brushing your teeth, flossing and using mouthwash.